Skip to main content

 When hovering over a bar we can see more data about the experiences falling into that bucket:

 The Percentage of page views falling into that score range bucket.
-In this case we can see that just under 7 percent of visitors wait between 1.5 and 1.75 seconds for the main page content to appear.
+In this case we can see that 2.7% percent of visitors wait between 1.75 and 1.88 seconds for the main page content to appear.

 The Percentile that the LCP range falls into.
-This screenshot shows that it falls just within the 75th percentile.
-This only matches the top right number by coincidence, if we hovered over the right-most bar we'd get the 94th percentile in this example.
+This screenshot shows that it falls just outside the 75th percentile, at 77.4%.

 Histogram LCP breakdown